apptainer/singularity-userdocs/cloud_library.rst

     $ singularity push my-container.sif library://your-name/project-dir/my-container:latest

-The ``:latest`` is the contianer tag, this is used to have difrent version of that container.
+The ``:latest`` is the contianer tag.
+Tags are used to have difrent version of the same container.
 Heres an example:

+Lets assume you have your container (v1.0.1), and you want to push that container without deleting your ``:latest`` container, then you can add a version tag to that container, like so:

 .. code-block:: bash

-    $ singularity push my-container.sif library://your-name/project-dir/my-container:1.0.0
+    $ singularity push my-container.sif library://your-name/project-dir/my-container:1.0.1

-Now you can download (pull) that container from the ``singularity pull`` command.
+You can download the container with that tag by replacing the ``:latest``, with the taged container you want to download.

 .. _pull: